 There are 3 main kinds of a patent.

 Design patents: A patent for a design may be applied if anyone has created a new design for a product.
 It covers the shape, color, and pattern of the whole product or just a part of a product.
 It protects non-functional appearance like the shape of invention etc.

-Utility Patents: A Utility Patent, also referred to as the "invention patent," shall prohibit the production, use or sale of the invention by other people or businesses without authorization.
-Generally, peoples talk about the patent, but actually they are actually talking about utility patents.
-A utility patent may include a broad range of inventions including movable parts like machines, engines, articles of manufacture, any process like business process, software, chemical compound, the new composition of matters like medicine.
+Utility Patents: A Utility Patent, also referred to as the "invention patent," shall prohibit the production, use, or sale of the invention by other people or businesses without authorization.
+Generally, peoples talk about the patent, but actually, they are actually talking about utility patents.
+A utility patent may include a broad range of inventions including movable parts like machines, engines, articles of manufacture, any process like business process, software, chemical compound, and the new composition of matters like medicine.
 It protects the functional features of an invention ie. it protects how the invention works kinds of stuff.

 Example: Utility Patent for iPhone includes how a touch screen display of iPhone works, how one or more processors work in iPhone, how programs are stored in memory etc.

-If an owner of the trade secret fails to protect the secret or if the secret is discovered, revealed, or become general knowledge among the individual, the security of the secret shall be revoked.
+If an owner of the trade secret fails to protect the secret or if the secret is discovered, revealed, or becomes general knowledge among the individual, the security of the secret shall be revoked.

-As Coca Cola was established in 1892 and from that day its formula for making coca-cola is hidden and kept secret among few people
+As Coca-Cola was established in 1892 and from that day its formula for making coca-cola is hidden and kept secret among few people

 as a trade secret.